-Short-term leases and leases of low-value assets
+C. Short-term leases and leases of low-value assets

-The Group has elected not to recognize ROU assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
-The Group recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.
+A lease that has a lease term less than or equal to 12 months from commencement date or a lease of low-value assets is recognized as expenses on a straight-line basis over the lease term.